genropy/genropy_saved/docs/genro/bag/bagFour.rst

 	>>> print mybag['now']
 	2010-11-18 11:47:13.237443

-	If we want to automate the call we ahve to introduce a cacheTime value:
+	If we want to automate the call we have to introduce a cacheTime value:

 	The mybag['now'] value will be updated every 100 ms: